The Best Acting Schools in Canada of 2025

 What You’ll Learn

-A one-year Performing Arts Certificate program is designed for working professionals or those that have completed a relevant post-secondary program and want a one-year intensive program tailored to their experience and needs.
+An eight-month Performing Arts Certificate program is offered for working professionals or those that have completed a relevant post-secondary program and want an intensive program tailored to their experience and needs.
 This program offers 31 weeks of intensive training in acting, singing, dance, and career management, customized for each student according to their previous experience and skill level.
 Applicants to this program require a special application, including references from industry professionals and/or successful completion of a post-secondary qualification in a related field.

 Locations